Anzac Bridge: Description

 The bridge is 32.2 m wide and the main span is 345 m long.
 The reinforced concrete pylons are 120 m high and support the deck by two planes of stay cables.
 Initially the stay cables were plagued by vibrations which have since been resolved by the addition of thin stabilising cables between the stay cables.

 There is a grade-separated shared pedestrian footpath and cycleway located on the northern side of the bridge, making possible a walk from Glebe Point Road, down Bridge Road, over the bridge and round Blackwattle Bay back to Glebe Point Road.

 The bridge can carry a maximum of 180,000 cars per day.
-It reached its maximum capacity in 2002, only seven years after it was finished.
+It reached its maximum capacity in 2002, only seven years after it was finished and consistent with the principles of induced demand of traffic.

-The bridge is regularly patrolled by security guards as a counter-terrorism measure.
+The bridge is regularly patrolled by security guards as a counter-terrorist attack measure.
 Security cameras also monitor the walkway.

 The bridge has a speed limit of 60 km/h: it was reduced from 70 km/h in January 2005.
 Also prior to that date, the bridge had seven traffic lanes (4 eastbound, 3 westbound).

 Originally, there were bus stops at the western end of the bridge, but they were removed because buses pulling out from the stops created a hazard as they merged with other traffic moving at (or close to) the speed limit.
 The Australian Anzac statue on the northern side of the bridge is adjacent to the former city-bound bus stop; the New Zealand Anzac statue was installed within the ramp area of the former stop on the southern side.